-Eurasian Holdings started in Denver CO in 1997.
-It was incorporated in 2004 at the request of some German investors who owned shares in various problem startups in Germany, and who wished to restructure their shareholdings.
-It was decided to use their shares to seed Eurasian Holdings Inc, and gradually add new projects while disengaging from their original problem shareholdings.
+Eurasian Holdings was incorporated in 2004 at the request of some German investors who owned shares in various problem startups in Germany, and who wished to restructure their shareholdings.
+It was decided to use their shares to seed Eurasian Holdings Inc, and gradually add new projects while disengaging from their original problem situations.
 Liquidity for shareholders would come from a share quotation on a small-cap exchange, or from private sales of the shares, or from distributing assets to shareholders, or in exchange for consulting and other work done for shareholders by the company.
-The company's initial areas of development would be as follows, primarily in health-related projects:
+The company's initial areas of development, primarily health-related, were based on various research projects in which shareholders were already involved, as follows:

 Real estate projects related to health and fitness